DanielDwyer/ez-local-time/README.md

 If you have ever tried to extract and use **date** and **time** in Javascript, you know that it can really be a hassle.
 **Never** deal with ```new Date``` or ```Date.now()``` again when trying to deal with local time or time zones.
-You provide the region and desired response format (time, date, or both) and get the local date/time for that region.
+You provide the region/timezone, or better yet let us detect it, and get the local date & time for that region/timezone.

 The **region** parameter follows a logical protocol: County/City, i.e. America/New_York .